WarrenWeckesser/experiments/python/scipy/test-zipfian-distr/README.md

 ----------------------------------------------------------------

-* The script `plot_histogram_and_pmf.py` generates plots like this, allowing visual verification that a large sample agrees with the expected distribution:
+* The script `plot_histogram_and_pmf.py` generates plots like this, allowing visual verification that the distribution of values in a large sample agrees with the expected distribution:

 ![](https://github.com/WarrenWeckesser/experiments/blob/main/python/scipy/test-zipfian-distr/histogram_and_pmf.png)